tanya-nantsa/ImageProcessingToolbox/README.md

 Currently the toolbox allows users to crop, scale, flip, rotate, apply zero padding, change the brightness, change the contrast, apply filters, and detect edges in their images.
 Additionally, the toolbox does not use pre-defined functions.
-Instead all image processing functionalities are written using using image processing principles and then implemented in the application with the use of functions found within the python file 'ImageToolbox.py'.
+Instead all image processing functionalities are written using image processing principles and then implemented in the application with the use of functions found within the python file 'ImageToolbox.py'.

 DearPyGui library was used to create the graphical user interface.